China sets growth target 'over 6%,' tightening HK control - WTMJ

 AP Business Writer

-BEIJING (AP) — China’s No. 2 leader set a healthy economic growth target Friday and vowed to make the nation self-reliant in technology amid tension with Washington and Europe over trade and human rights.
-Another official announced plans to tighten control over Hong Kong by reducing the public’s role in government.

-The ruling Communist Party aims for growth of “over 6%” as the world’s second-largest economy rebounds from the coronavirus, Premier Li Keqiang said in a speech to China’s ceremonial legislature.
+The ruling Communist Party aims for growth of “over 6%” as the world’s second-largest economy rebounds from the coronavirus, Premier Li Keqiang said in a speech to the National People’s Congress, China’s ceremonial legislature.
 About 3,000 delegates gathered for its annual meeting, the year’s highest-profile political event, under intense security and anti-virus controls.
 It has been shortened from two weeks to one because of the pandemic.

 The party is shifting back to its longer-term goal of becoming a global competitor in telecoms, electric cars and other profitable technology.
 That is inflaming trade tension with Washington and Europe, which complain Beijing’s tactics violate its market-opening commitments and hurt foreign competitors.